eauchat/grama/README.md

 You may modify any file, or add any new one, but if you do so, you'll need to run `bin/buildDists.sh` to reaggregate the styles and scripts.
 Note that to run, the `buildDists` script (that you can edit in ./bin/buildDists.sh) depends on the `lessc` command.
 So you'll have to install it if you want to be able to modify styles.

-The easiest thing to do to customize magrav is probably to customize it's colors and display.
+The easiest thing to do to customize grama is probably to customize it's colors and display.
 You can do so by just tweaking a few variables in the `styles/general/theme.less` file.

 #### Assets
 The assets folder contains